kuokuo123/chafa-symbol.yazi/README.md

 # chafa-symbol.yazi

 A yazi plugin to deliberately preview images with chafa symbols.
 Yazi's image previewer cannot fallback to chafa properly in some use cases.
-For example, when running with alacritty and sway, only ueberzugpp is allowed to be image previewer.
+For example, when running with alacritty and sway, only ueberzugpp preview is allowed.

 ## installation